vnijs/radiant/inst/quant/tools/help/regression.md

 #### Example 1: Catalog sales

-We have access to data from a company selling men’s and women’s apparel through mail-order catalogs (dataset 'catalog').
-The company maintains a database on past and current customers’ value and characteristics.
-Value is determine as the total$ sales to the customer in the last year.
-The data are a random sample of 200 customers from the company’s database.
+We have access to data from a company selling men's and women's apparel through mail-order catalogs (dataset 'catalog').
+The company maintains a database on past and current customers' value and characteristics.
+Value is determined as the total$ sales to the customer in the last year.
+The data are a random sample of 200 customers from the company's database.
 The r-data contains a data frame with 200 observations on 4 variables

 - Sales =  Total sales (in $) to a household in the past year
 - Income = Household income ($1000)
 - HH.size = Size of the household (# of people)
 - Age = Age of the head of the household

-The catalog company is interested in redesigning their Customer Relationship Management (CRM) strategies.
+The catalog company is interested in redesigning their Customer Relationship Management (CRM) strategy.
 We will proceed in two steps:

-1. Estimate a regression model using last year’s sales total.
+1. Estimate a regression model using last year's sales total.
 Dependent variable: sales total for each of the 200 households; explanatory variables: household income (measured in thousands of dollars), size of household, and age of the household head.
-The data-set is given in the ‘catalog’ data file.
+The data-set is given in the `catalog` data file.
 Interpret each of your estimated coefficients.
 Also provide a statistical evaluation of the model as a whole.

 2. Which explanatory variables are significant predictors of customer value (use a 95% confidence level)?